 1966 / Color / 2:35 widescreen / 102 min. / Street Date May 26, 2020 / 20.49

 Starring: Michael Caine, Oskar Homolka, Paul Hubschmid, Eva Renzi, Guy Doleman.

 Cinematography: Otto Heller

 Written by Evan Jones from the novel by Len Deighton

 Produced by Charles D. Kasher & Harry Saltzman

 Directed by Guy Hamilton

 If you haven’t seen The Ipcress File you’ll need to know some basic things about Harry Palmer that Funeral in Berlin rather quickly recaps.
 He was coerced into the spy service after being caught stealing in the Army.
-This is why his superiors treat him like a common criminal, even as he’s risking his life for his country.
-Harry knows that he’s totally expendable.
-When he survives a deadly assignment, his typical reward is a bored stare and another turndown for a meager raise.
+This is why his superiors treat him like a common criminal even as he’s risking his life for his country.
+Harry is aware that he’s expendable.
+When he survives a deadly assignment the typical reward is a bored stare and another turndown for a meager raise.
 Making the ace Secret Agent a workaday stooge for an ungrateful country is a great spin concept that doesn’t date.
-Yes, it’s a dirty business, but Harry maintains his equilibrium with an amused appreciation of the ironic.
+Yes, it’s a dirty business.
+Harry maintains his equilibrium with an amused appreciation of the ironic.

 We respect Harry more when he becomes incensed at Colonel Ross’s order to eliminate an enemy agent: “I’m not killing anybody in cold blood.”
 In the cultural flood of cookie-cutter ’60s Secret Agent Men, we welcome an espionage operative who is not another boring casual assassin.